pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

 * `/breaker`: recalls Dream Breaker if you've received it but don't have it for some reason.
 * `/popups hide`: toggles whether item popups appear at all.
 * `/popups mute`: toggles whether item popups make a sound when they appear.

+## FAQ

+* Log file can be found at `Pseudoregalia_AP/pseudoregalia/Binaries/Win64/ue4ss/UE4SS.log`.
+  This isn't super helpful for crashes, but if you have other issues like an item not showing up, you might be able to get some information here.
+  Note that the file is reset every time you boot up the game.
+* You can reach the Castle Sansa - Alcove Near Mirror location itemless by jumping down after entering Dilapidated Dungeon from Castle Sansa.
+  See [this video](https://youtu.be/Z_a9l2wzd8c?t=256) for an example of how to do that.
+* You can enter The Underbelly "backwards" by taking a trek through these areas:
+  Sansa Keep -> Twilight Theatre -> Dilapidated Dungeon (dark rooms) -> The Underbelly.
+  On normal and hard, you won't be expected to go through the dark rooms until you have Ascendant Light.
+* On hard+, you are expected to not cut down the hanging platform in the room behind the locked door in Sansa Keep.
+  You can use it to access the locked room without a key and the Sunsetter location by doing a coyote jump, but cutting it down makes that impossible.